 Should you invest in the stock market?

-Some investors aim for long-term growth to beat inflation and the low interest rates on cash savings; others try their luck at making quick wins.
+Some investors aim for long-term growth to beat inflation; others try their luck at making quick wins.

-Both are possible, but each requires a very different approach, significant risks, and often some hard work.
+Both are possible, but each requires a very different approach, some risk, and often some hard work.

 Here’s an introduction on how to start investing in stocks and shares.